chkw-rks/VL.TheBigBang/wip/part-v-chapter-drafts.md

 # Chapter 39 — Custom Operations

-**Role:** Introduce operations, static first (the atom: recognition via math nodes, Remap as first win), then member operations on a Process (familiar ground from ch.
-11 and 24: Create/Update recognition, Counter).
-Deliberately steps back from Records - operations are a big topic of their own and are shared by Process, Record and Class alike; this is stated explicitly in the opening.
-Stays on Process nodes - Records come next in chapter 40, where the operations concept transfers and the Process→Record contrast becomes the lesson.
+**Role:** Introduce operations, static first (the atom: recognition via math nodes, first win via a small self-made computation), then member operations.
+Their mechanics are taught once, on the Thing Record from ch.
+38 (Patch Explorer, patch, Assign, the operation colors, the operation called as a node, gated via If region or Apply pin) - then transferred to the Process node, which adds exactly one new idea: the operation as a trigger pin on a running node (Counter).
+The Thing is only the vehicle for the mechanics - Records get their full treatment in chapter 40, where State Input/Output and state-as-a-flowing-value are named.

 ## Layout map

 ```
 y=126     Chapter title (font 22)
 y=206     Opening paragraph (full width)
-y=~310    COL 1: Static Operations (+ live patch)   COL 2: Operations That Belong to a Thing (+ live patch, spans former cols 2+3)
+y=~310    COL 1: Static Operations (+ live patch)   COL 2: Operations That Belong to a Thing (+ live patch, spans former cols 2+3, reserved colors folded in)
-y=~900    Triggerable Operations (full width, live patch)
+y=~900    Adding Member Operations to Process Nodes (full width, live patch)
-y=~1400   COL 1: The Reserved Colors   COL 2: Stateless and Stateful   COL 3: Other Resources
+y=~1400   COL 1: Stateless and Stateful   COL 2: Other Resources
 ```

 ## Text content